acmenezes/container-the-hard-way/docs/03-container_layer.md

 # Creating the Container Layer

-Now that we have the file system in our image directory let's create a snapshot of this image for the container layer or the top layer and call our new container instance littlebox:
+Now that we have the file system in our image directory let's create a snapshot of this image for the container layer and call our new container instance littlebox.

 First let's create a directory for our running containers:
 ```